GaetanLepage/phd-manuscript/sections/1_introduction/1_motivations.typ

 Speech-based interaction is a central research challenge in #acr("HRI").
 More generally, the design of embodied agents is at the core of social robotics.
 Social robots operate in complex, dynamic, and often crowded environments.
+An example of such an embodied social agent is shown in @fig:intro:ari.
 They differ from traditional robots, such as the ones used in industrial settings to perform repetitive, narrow-scope actions.
 These manufacturing-oriented robots do not need to adapt and interact in an unpredictable environment.
 Their policy is often deterministic and programmed in advance.